 This time it is different – at least in part

 We understand that many are frustrated by what seems to be a continued rescue of corporate America.
 The complaint oft heard during the Great Financial Crisis (GFC) was that we were in a period of “Lemon Socialism” – effectively, that we allowed for the privatization of profits and the socialization of losses.
 But this time is different.
-Losing 30,000,000 jobs in six weeks is materially more acute than the loss of 6,100,000 jobs lost during the crux of the GFC (9/2008-12/2009).[v]
+Losing 40,000,000 jobs in about two months is materially more acute than the loss of 6,100,000 jobs lost during the crux of the GFC (9/2008-12/2009).[i]
 Further, economic actors did not create this reality, the government did.

 Having said that, it’s likely that many weak players in corporate America will probably have their demise accelerated, not bailed out.
 Over-leveraged retailers and energy-related exploration and production companies come swiftly to mind.
 In spite of the litany of relief programs, we expect many of these businesses’ losses to be “owned” by debt and equity holders – and ultimately felt by their employees.
 Beware as the political discourse related to this challenge is likely to be heightened during this election season.
 What we know from history is that attitudes and approaches often change after these kinds of events, but the nature of these changes is fundamentally unknowable.
 Hardly anything lasts for “several decades” in the public policy realm.

 What “shape” the Recovery?